 If your playback machine breaks, contact Talking Books Plus to request a replacement.
 Replacement or repair is available at no cost.
-Members are allowed only one cassette player and one digital machine in their possession.
+Members are allowed only one digital machine in their possession.
 If your records are in order, a new machine will be mailed to you immediately.
 Mail the defective machine back in its original container.
 Just turn over the card on the outside of the box and return the machine via the U.S. Postal Service.
 (Machines are to be sent to Perkins Library . . . )

 Machines and accessories can be mailed under Free Matter for the Blind mailing